It’s “What have you been watching?”, your chance to recommend to fellow TMINE readers anything you’ve been watching this week

 Possibly the penultimate ever episode of the series, as Starz has cancelled it (rescue plans are afoot, however), and it’s clear once again that it’s been a bit of a mistake to sideline JK Simmons for large chunks of the season.
 He does make everything better.
 And as I commented early on in the first season, while it’s a fabulous piece of philosophical musing, Counterpart frequently is a bit lacking as a spy show and here, the quite basic lack of tradecraft (wearing wires, only having one guard on a prisoner and perhaps even an entire building) is glaringly bad.
 Plus the cast of Brits/Americans in German roles meant we had to endure the “everyone’s German but still speaking English to one another” problem sporadically, in between scenes of “everyone’s German so everyone’s speaking German”.

-But the meeting of the two Olivia Williams was majestic and the surprise arrival of (spoiler) Patterson Joseph was very welcome, too.
+But the meeting of the two Olivia Williams was majestic and the surprise arrival of (spoiler) (spoiler alert) Patterson Joseph was very welcome, too.

 Das Boot (Germany: Sky Deutschland; UK: Sky Atlantic)